 Due to its association with tobacco, nicotine has earned a reputation for being harmful over the years.
 Nicotine has been linked to cancer and emphysema.
 However, in its pure form, nicotine is good for our bodies, protecting the brain from aging and cutting down on the risks of Alzheimer’s, Parkinson and other health conditions.

 Nicotine is a potent nootropic alkaloid found naturally in the nightshade family plants, some of which include tomatoes, eggplants, potatoes, and of course, tobacco.
 When we take nicotine orally or via inhalation, we get a temporary feeling of relaxation, an increased heartbeat, and a release of endorphins.

-This article explores several benefits of the healthy use of nicotine.
+This article explores the benefits of nicotine

 No cure has yet been found for Alzheimer’s.
 Still, nicotine shows promise in delaying the onset of the disease and mitigating the symptoms of the disease due to its neuroprotective effects.